-Here's the Evoque's dirty secret: brake discs corrode faster than a Fiesta parked by the seaside.
-From 2016 onwards, 'brake disc worn, pitted or scored' appears in 19-22% of all MOT tests.
-The DVSA MOT history database shows this is consistently the second most common defect across nearly every model year.
+This one caught my attention.
+From 2016 onwards, "brake disc worn, pitted or scored" shows up in 19-22% of all MOT tests.
+The DVSA MOT history database confirms it's consistently the second most common defect across nearly every Evoque model year.

-Why?
-Because Evoque owners don't drive enough to keep the discs clean.
-The 2016 petrol averages 5,084 miles per year.
-That's 425 miles per month.
-The brakes sit idle, moisture gets in, surface rust forms, and by MOT time you're looking at new discs.
-This is textbook light-use vehicle degradation.
+The reason is pretty straightforward.
+Evoque owners don't drive enough to keep the discs clean.
+The 2016 petrol averages 5,084 miles per year, which works out at 425 miles per month.
+The brakes sit idle, moisture gets in, surface rust forms, and by MOT time the discs are shot.

-Budget £300-400 for front discs and pads around the fourth or fifth MOT.
-It's not a design flaw, it's physics meeting ownership patterns.
-If you're considering an Evoque with full Land Rover service history but no recent brake work, factor in the cost immediately.
+Budget £300-400 for front discs and pads around the fourth or fifth year.
+If you're looking at an Evoque with full Land Rover service history but no recent brake work, that cost is coming whether the seller mentions it or not.

-Tyre wear dominates the defect charts.
+Tyres are the number one defect across every single model year.
 Between 19% and 28% of all tests flag tyres worn close to the legal limit or worn on the edge.
-That's the single most common failure point across every single model year in our dataset.
+No other defect comes close.

-Here's the cost reality: a premium 245/45 R20 tyre runs £150-200 each.
-Multiply by four and you're spending £600-800 every couple of years just keeping the thing legal.
-The RAC advises checking alignment after any significant pothole strike, which in Britain means annually at minimum.
+A premium 245/45 R20 tyre costs £150-200 each.
+Four corners, every couple of years, and you're spending £600-800 just keeping it legal.
+The RAC recommends checking alignment after any pothole strike, which in Britain means you probably need it done annually.

 Only if you enjoy throwing money at independent specialists.
 The 2011-2013 diesels pass between 82% and 83% of tests, with reliability scores stuck in the 640-700 range.
 These are old enough now (12-14 years) that major components are end-of-life.